evacaribbean/Blog/README.md

 Below the whole 🐬 🐋 Java file.

 Before running the program a few steps has to be taken in the IDE.
-In turn, create a New Project  >  (skip creating a main class, as the method already exists in the java file)  >  Name the project: `JavaToDatabaseConnect.java`.
+In turn, create a New Project &nbsp;>  (skip creating a main class, as the method already exists in the java file)  >  Name the project: `JavaToDatabaseConnect.java`.

 The new project opens in the IDE.